How to Cut a Padlock Without Bolt Cutters (9 Quick & Easy Methods)

 If you happen to have an angle grinder, you can easily cut through a padlock without needing a bolt cutter.
 You will need a metal cutoff wheel with your angle grinder as well, but these are not terribly expensive.

 Before you start cutting away, though, you will need to wear the proper safety gear.
-Metal fragments can go flying once you start cutting, so you will need to wear safety googles and work gloves.
+Metal fragments can go flying once you start cutting, so you will need to wear safety goggles and work gloves.
 The work gloves should be resistant to fire and heat, as you should expect to make sparks while cutting.

 Once you have all the necessary safety gear, you can start actually cutting.
 Hold the blade so that it is perpendicular to the lock.
 Then, you can begin slowly cutting.
 You shouldn’t apply too much pressure.
 Instead, let the tool do all the work for you.
-If you apply too much pressure, you run the risk of accidentally cutting something else, which is probably the last thing your want to do.
+If you apply too much pressure, you run the risk of accidentally cutting something else, which is probably the last thing you want to do.

 2. Use a Dremel